andreipfeiffer/angular-feedback/README.md

 ### Set Default Configuration

 You can override the default options for all notifications by using the `config` method.
 None of these options are required.
-(For available options, check the [definitions](#definitions) below.)
+(For available options, check the [config method](#config) below.)

     feedback.config({
         type: 'info',